 The group comprised fellow co-workers, co-working space operators, state and local government officials and a number of overseas delegates for whom English was not the first language.

-It would be fair to say a mix of demographics and experience paired with local and overseas attendees represented a high level of diversity - very much a trait of the modern student cohort within many tertiary institutions.
+It would be fair to say a mix of demographics and experience paired with local and overseas attendees represented a high level of diversity - very much a trait of the modern student cohort.
 I opened the session by setting the scene:

 “Imagine for a moment this is a classroom or learning environment.
 I am your teacher and you are the students,” I asked.

 “Now imagine I asked you this question to reflect on your learning here today - What is one thing that you are struggling to understand at the moment?”

 After a brief pause I then asked, by show of hands: